programminghistorian/ph-submissions/en/drafts/originals/logistic-regression.md

 2. How linearly related are the independent variables to the dependent variable?
 3. If the model's predictions are mostly accurate and the model's performance is mostly consistent throughout the data, which independent variables best predict the dependent variable?

 These questions are central to linear and logistic regression models.
-When implementing these models in Python with a library like Scikit-Learn, it's also helpful to notice areas where one's computational worksflow can be repeated or repurposed with minor changes.
+When implementing these models in Python with a library like Scikit-Learn, it's also helpful to notice areas where one's computational workflow can be repeated or repurposed with minor changes.
 The core elements of the workflow I have used are as follows:

 1. Load metadata and target labels from CSV file into a Pandas DataFrame
 2. Load term frequency data from external CSVs (one CSV per row in the metadata)